HexPandaa/officefree65/README.md

 * Skip admin check - Skips checking for administrator permissions.
 Set to 1 to enable.
 * Options to run both utilties automatically (instantly upon running the script, no prior user input required.)
 Useful if you want to integrate one of the tools into your script or something.
 * Debug Mode - Useless to most, outputs debug info prompts througout the script.
-* Beta Script - Runs the 3rikscript from https://codeberg.org/3rik/OfficeFree65/raw/branch/main/Recources/Beta/3rikscript.bat instead of the standard source.
+* Beta Script - Runs the main script from https://codeberg.org/3rik/OfficeFree65/raw/branch/main/Recources/Beta/mainscript.bat instead of the standard source.
 May be unstable, as I use this to test releases before I release them.
-* Custom Script - Run a custom script from your hard drive instead of downloading the latest 3rikscript from here.
+* Custom Script - Run a custom script from your hard drive instead of downloading the latest main script from here.
 Useful if you want to run a modified version.
 * Master settings toggle - sets whether or not to listen to the settings in the OfficeFree65.bat script.
 Default is 2, but when set to 1 it will not send settings variables to 3rikscript.bat, and the variables applied there will take over.
-Must also be set in 3rikscript.bat to work, use together with customscript.
+Must also be set in main script.bat to work, use together with customscript.

 ## FAQ